 The Provocative Genius of Frank Farrelly

-See one of the world's most brilliant therapists showcasing his unique approach at a time when he was in his prime.
+See one of the world's most brilliant and gifted therapists showcasing his unique approach at a time when he was in his prime.

 Expect to add powerful new options to your therapeutic/coaching repertoire, and learn some elegant skills for working with clients.
 And to laugh heartily, as you learn, in the comfort of your own home, from one of the world's most brilliant therapists.